bateso88/CV/README.md

 <!-- A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what excites you about tech.  -->

+## Skills

+#### Attention to Detail

+In my time in insurance, consolidating large amounts of data was a role I performed well.
+I would check the accuracy of thousands of payments and proof-read vast spreadsheets.
+My proudest moment was when I identified a £700,000 shortfall that various managers had previously missed, saving the company that amount.
+This skill is one that I have found extremely useful in learning to code, particularly in rapidly debugging issues.

+#### Fast Learner

+During my time at makers I was able to learn new concepts and frameworks rapidly and produce high-quality code shortly thereafter.
+I produced a logically complex app that modelled a [bowling scorecard](https://github.com/bateso88/bowling-challenge) just 5 days after first coming across JavaScript.
+For my final project (see 'Sloth' below), I learned React Native and produced a high-quality phone app in just two weeks.

+#### Mathematical Ability

+Consider skills relevent to software development.
+Then consider your best skills.
+Pick 2-4 skills and write a short descriptive paragraph for each one.
+You should demonstrate how capable you are at this skill with examples.

+#### This Skill

+- Experience
+- Achievements
+- Evidence

+#### Another Skill

+Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+- I achieved A during my work at B (job, or otherwise)
+- I contributed to the growth of X while doing Y (job, or otherwise)
+- I built this, made this, broke this, fixed this, etc.
+- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Projects

 | Name                         | Description       | Tech/tools        |